 - PAs use the same processes of differential diagnosis and diagnosis as physicians

 To provide the best possible support to the healthcare team and patients, in PA school you will be trained in the same methods of differential diagnosis and diagnosis as physicians.
 The only limitations to your role as a PA include:

 • You cannot perform surgery without the supervision of a physician.

 • There are limitations to what you can prescribe, depending on the state.

 There are many reasons to become a PA.
 To further explore this option, shadow a PA or schedule an informational interview with one.
-You can also contact the PA schools in your area or visit their websites to learn if they have any events or informational sessions.
+You can also contact the PA schools in your area or visit their websites to learn if they have any events or informational sessions coming up.
 Or you can schedule a tour.

 For assistance with applying to PA programs, check out Accepted’s PA Admissions Services or contact me or one of my colleagues directly.
 We’d be delighted to help guide you successfully through the PA application process.

 - Get Your Game On: Prepping For Your Grad School Application, a free guide